The chaplaincy team provides pastoral and spiritual care for students and staff of all faiths and none.

 Our Chaplaincy Team

-My name is Fran I have been the Catholic Lay Chaplain for Falmouth and Exeter university for two years.
+Hello!
+I am the Catholic Lay Chaplain.
 I moved to Cornwall fifteen years ago with my husband and two children and feel very grateful to live in such a beautiful part of the world.

-I have been a chaplain for four years.
+Hi!
 I retired to Cornwall five years ago having taught History and Criminology for thirty years in various universities upcountry.
-My two golden retriever dogs Obie and Bailey come into the chaplaincy with me on a Friday and they love their contact with the students.
+My golden retriever dogs Bailey comes into the chaplaincy with me on a Friday and he loves spending time with students.
 I go to Harbour church and I am also involved in a non-denominational discussion/prayer group in Mawnan Smith.
 I am also helping my wife to build a contemplative garden in land behind our house on the Helford Estuary